-I’m writing this because I know that one of your biggest fears is that you might make a mistake with one of your clients, the client will punch your face in, the world will implode, the sky will fall and it will be the end of days.
+I’m writing this because I know that one of your biggest fears is that you might make a mistake with one of your clients.
+You think the client will burn your house down, the world will implode, the sky will fall and it will be the end of days.

 But that’s not actually what happens.